University of Kent

-The University of Kent (formerly the University of Kent at Canterbury, abbreviated as UKC) is a semi-collegiate public research university based in Kent, United Kingdom.
-The university was granted its royal charter on 4 January 1965 and the following year Princess Marina, Duchess of Kent, was formally installed as the first chancellor.
-The annual income of the institution for 2021–22 was £260.4 million of which £17.7 million was from research grants and contracts, with an expenditure of £326.7 million.
+The University of Kent (formerly the University of Kent at Canterbury, abbreviated as UKC) is a public research university based in Kent, United Kingdom.
+The university was granted its royal charter on 4 January 1965 and the following year Princess Marina, Duchess of Kent, was formally installed as the first Chancellor.

-The university has its main campus north of Canterbury situated within 300 acre of park land, housing over 6,000 students, as well as campuses in Medway and Tonbridge in Kent and European postgraduate centres in Brussels, Athens, Rome and Paris.
+The university has its main campus north of Canterbury situated within 300 acre of parkland, housing over 6,000 students, as well as a campus in Medway in Kent and a postgraduate centre in Paris.
 The university is international, with students from 158 different nationalities and 41% of its academic and research staff being from outside the United Kingdom.
 It is a member of the Santander Network of European universities encouraging social and economic development.

 History

 Origins

 A university in the city of Canterbury was first considered in 1947, when an anticipated growth in student numbers led several residents to seek the creation of a new university, including Kent.
 However, the plans never came to fruition.
 A decade later both population growth and greater demand for university places led to a re-consideration.
 In 1959 the Education Committee of Kent County Council explored the creation of a new university, formally accepting the proposal unanimously on 24 February 1960.
 Two months later the Education Committee agreed to seek a site at or near Canterbury, given the historical associations of the city, subject to the support of Canterbury City Council.

 By 1962 a site was found at Beverley Farm, straddling the then boundary between the City of Canterbury and the administrative county of Kent.
-The university's original name, chosen in 1962, was the University of Kent at Canterbury, reflecting the fact that the campus straddled the boundary between the county borough of Canterbury and Kent County Council.
-At the time it was the normal practice for universities to be named after the town or city whose boundaries they were in, with both "University of Kent" and "University of Canterbury" initially proposed.
+The university's original name, chosen in 1962, was the University of Kent at Canterbury, reflecting its cross boundary campus.
 The name adopted reflected the support of both the city and county authorities; as well as the existence of the University of Canterbury in New Zealand, which officially opposed the use of a name too similar to its own.
 The abbreviation "UKC" became a popular abbreviation for the university.